jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 20 - Dealing with Management and Office Politics.md

 - Positive
 	- Project progress meetings where some work is dependant on other's output.
-	- Meetings where grievances are aired/
+	- Meetings where grievances are aired/minuted and actions assigned.
+- Negative
+	- Meetings where the manager does most of the talking:
+		- Why not just send an email?
+	- Hijacked meetings
+		- Can happen when a widespread greivance isn't dealt with
+			- Certain people will also have